b-sct/web/README.md

-# web
+# Web Application security

-my journey through web sec
+This repository is a collection of explanations, payloads, cheatsheets and tools surrounding web applications vulnerabilities.
+Wishing you an educational journey